Botanical Name: Styrax benzoin.

 The resin is used as an ingredient in several types of cough and cold medications.

-Dentist also use tincture of benzoin resin as an anti-inflammatory agent after tooth extraction.
+Dentists also use tinctures of benzoin resin as an anti-inflammatory agent after tooth extraction.
 Used internally, the resin also works as a disinfecting agent for the urinary tract.

 The resin is a popular ingredient in skin care products and used to treat wounds, boils, dry skin, inflamed or irritated skin and eczema.
 The resin seems to cause constriction of the blood vessels and stimulate the formation of new cells.